expertailab/Is-BERT-self-attention-a-feature-selection-method/README.md

 # Classifying Scientific Publications with BERT - Is Self-Attention a Feature Selection Method?

+The annotation and classification of scientific literature is a crucial task to make scientific knowledge easily discoverable, accessible, and reusable.
+We address this multilabel classification task using **BERT** and its different flavors specialized in the scientific domain: **BioBert** and **SciBERT**.
+In our experiments, using papers from **Springer Nature SciGraph**, we confirm that using transformers to train scientific classifiers generally results in greater accuracies compared to linear classifiers(e.g., LinearSVM, FastText)

+To shed light on BERT internals, we analyze the self-attention mechanism inherent of the transformer architecture.
+Our findings show that **the last layer of BERT attends to words that are semantically relevant for the scientific fields associated with each publication** (see [Exploring self-attention heads](#exploring-self-attention-heads)).
+This observation suggests that self-attention actually performs some type of feature selection for the fine-tuned model.

-It includes full-size images, tables and jupyter notebooks with the experiments reported in the paper **Classifying Scientific Publications with BERT - Is Self-Attention a Feature Selection Method?** submitted for revision to **ECIR 2021**.
+This repository includes jupyter notebooks to reproduce the experiments reported in the paper **Classifying Scientific Publications with BERT - Is Self-Attention a Feature Selection Method?** accepted in the *43rd European Conference on Information Retrieval* **ECIR 2021**.
+In addition, we present some of the paper highlights.

 # Table of content